Monzo vs Starling: Which Is Better in 2026?

 Choose Starling Current Account

 Starling is the natural choice for anyone who wants a no-nonsense, genuinely free current account with no hidden fees.
-It is particularly well suited to people who travel outside Europe regularly, since Starling never adds a transaction fee or markup on foreign card payments or ATM withdrawals.
+It is particularly well suited to people who travel frequently, since Starling never adds a foreign transaction fee or ATM fee on card payments or cash withdrawals anywhere in the world.
 Small business owners and sole traders will also find Starling's Business account worth exploring, as it shares the same clean interface and fee-free philosophy.
 If you prefer speaking to a real person rather than typing into a chat window, Starling's phone support line is a practical advantage.
-It is also a strong option for anyone who dislikes the idea of paying a subscription to unlock basic banking value.
+Note that as of February 2026, Starling no longer pays in-credit interest on current account balances; interest is now earned through its separate Easy Saver account at 4% AER.

 Use both or switch?